alexbasson/ios_course/README.md

 ```
     $ gem install cocoapods
 ```
 * Fork (don't clone) this project, then clone your fork.
+Checkout the tag labeled `start-here`.
 * From your project's root directory, run this command to install the cocoapod dependencies:
 ```
     $ pod install
 ```

 That's it!
-You're ready to go.
+You're ready to get started.